Rakugo: History

 Around 1670 in the Edo period (1603–1867), three storytellers appeared who were regarded as the first rakugoka.
 Tsuyuno Gorobe in Kyoto, Yonezawa Hikohachi in Osaka, and Shikano Buzaemon in Edo built simple huts around the same age and began telling funny stories to the general public for a price.
 Rakugo in this period was called Tsujibanashi, but once it lost popularity, rakugo declined for about 100 years.

-In 1786, Utei Enba presided over a rakugo show at a ryōtei (traditional Japanese restaurant) in Mukōjima.
+In 1786, Utei Enba presided over a rakugo show at a ryōtei, a traditional Japanese catering venue, in Mukōjima.
 He is regarded as the father of the restoration of rakugo.
 His performances led to the establishment of the first theater dedicated to rakugo (yose) by Sanshōtei Karaku and Sanyūtei Enshō, and the revival of rakugo.

-During the Edo period, thanks to the emergence of the merchant class of the chōnin, the rakugo spread to the lower classes.
+During the Edo period, thanks to the emergence of the merchant class of the chōnin, rakugo spread to the lower classes.
 Many groups of performers were formed, and collections of texts were finally printed.
 During the 17th century the actors were known as hanashika (found written as 噺家, 咄家, or 話家; "storyteller"), corresponding to the modern term, rakugoka (落語家).

 Before the advent of modern rakugo there were the kobanashi (小噺): short comical vignettes ending with an ochi, popular between the 17th and the 19th centuries.
 These were enacted in small public venues, or in the streets, and printed and sold as pamphlets.
 The origin of kobanashi is to be found in the Kinō wa kyō no monogatari (Yesterday Stories Told Today, c.
 1620), the work of an unknown author collecting approximately 230 stories describing the common class.

+Types of ochi

+’’Niwaka ochi’’: An ochi using a pun, it is also called 'Jiguchi Ochi.'

+’’Hyoshi ochi’’: An ochi that uses repeated punchlines.